Thewisem/Which-messenger-should-you-pick-and-why/README.md

 ### Whatsapp (Not recommended at all)

 I CANNOT STATE THIS ENOUGH.
 DO NOT USE WHATSAPP.
 IT IS OWNED BY FACEBOOK WHICH IS BASED AROUND USER DATA.
-But aside from that, it is end to end encrypted.
-Uses the same encryption as signal for its calls and messages and is overall an okay platform.
-The policy changes should make you rethink your decision to pick it though.
-This is a closed source app meaning we have to take their word for everthing they say.There is a downside being that whatsapp requires phone numbers which can be traced back to you.
-So it isn't private as per say the contents of the conversation won't be known.
-But it can be traced back to you using metadata.
+Apart from that, it is fully encrypted from beginning to end.
+For calls and messages, it uses the same encryption as Signal, and it's a good platform overall.
+However, the policy revisions should cause you to reconsider your choice.
+We have to accept their word for whatever they claim because this is a closed source program.There is a downside being that whatsapp requires phone numbers which can be traced back to you.
+Whatsapp has a drawback in that it requires phone numbers that can be tracked back to you.
+As a result, it isn't private in the sense that the contents of the discussion will not be revealed.
+However, metadata can be used to track it back to you.

 ### Signal (Reccomended alternative to Whatsapp)

-Signal is he industry standard when it comes to encryption.
-This is almost as good as whatsapp and has more secure features like verification of contacts using qr codes.
-Their calls and messages are end to end encrypted and their bussiness model relies on donations.
-They are open source and have been audited on multiple locations.
-Many people reccomend this.
-The only downside being that this and whatsapp requires phone numbers which can be traced back to you.
-So its privacy levels are okay.
+When it comes to encryption, Signal is the industry standard.
+This app is nearly as excellent as Whatsapp and has additional secure features such as contact verification using QR codes.
+Their calls and texts are encrypted from beginning to end, and their revenue model is based on donations.
+They're open source, and they've been audited on several occasions.
+This is something that a lot of people recommend.
+The only drawback is that this, like Whatsapp, necessitates the use of phone numbers that can be tracked back to you.
+As a result, the amount of privacy is acceptable.
-So it isn't private as per say the contents of the conversation won't be known.
-But it can be traced back to you using metadata.
+As a result, it isn't private in the sense that the contents of the discussion will not be revealed.
+However, metadata can be used to track it back to you.

 ### Telegram (Never EVER EVER EVER USE THIS)

-This app is worse than whatsapp.
-It is only encrypted on private chats.
-Public rooms are all plain text.
-But it is filled with features like group channels and personal ones.
-It doesn't have much for video call encryption.
-But ita usability and ease of use is amazing with its lots of features.
-Unofficial Clients of telegram are open source but the server side is closed.
+This app is significantly worse than WhatsApp.
+Only private chats are encrypted.
+All of the text in the public areas is plain text.
+It does, however, have features such as group channels and personal channels.
+It doesn't have much in the way of encryption for video calls.
+However, with so many features, its usability and convenience of use are fantastic.
+Telegram's unofficial clients are open source, while the server side is closed source.
 Also the official client is closed source as well.

 ### Session

-Session is one of the best mix for ease of use and privacy.
-It doesn't require phone number to create, not controlled by a central server.
-It is being transferred through the Loki network which is filled with thousands of nodes.
-So your messages can't be  traced even if the government tried.
-You get an unique identifier when you first start the app.
-You share that with your friends and they contact you through the network.
-Currently, it only supports media upto 10 mb and audio calls.
+Session is a great combination of ease of use and privacy.
+It is not controlled by a central server and does not require a phone number to create.
+It's being sent over the Loki network, which has tens of thousands of nodes.
+So even if the government tried, they wouldn't be able to track your messages.
+When you initially open the app, you are given a unique identifier.
+You tell your friends about it, and they contact you through the network.
+It currently only allows media files of up to 10 megabytes and audio calls.

 ### Briar

-This is the most secure and private messaging on android.
-This can never be traced back.
-This is also one of the least daily driver friendly messager on this list.
-It is P2P and can work without internet.
-It connects to the tor network when it does require internet.
-Two parties need to be on site together to connect each other.
-Plus this is arguably one of the most battery draining apps on your phone.
-It keeps on running in the background.
-The messages are non recoverable.
-They can never be recovered if you lose the phone.
-So you can kiss message recovery goodbye.
-This requires no phone number or accounts and only works on android.
+On Android, this is the most secure and private texting app.
+This can never be traced back to the source.
+This is also one of the least user-friendly messagers on this list for daily drivers.
+It is peer-to-peer (P2P) and can function without the need of the internet.
+When it needs to connect to the internet, it uses the Tor network.
+To connect with each other, two parties must be present on the same site at the same time.
+Furthermore, this is arguably one of your phone's most battery-draining apps.
+It continues to run in the background.
+The messages can't be recovered.
+If you lose your phone, you will never be able to recover them.
+As a result, you may say goodbye to message recovery.
+This app only works on Android and does not require a phone number or an account.

 ### Dischord (Not reccomended for private conversation)

-Dischord is an amazing app for gamers and many people alike.
-Their call features are amazing and their voice and vido calls are smooth.
-Be careful as dischord is sceptible to shutdowns on the server side.
-It isn't end to end encrypted.
-And they store the messages in plain text.
-But its plethora of features more than make up for its lack of security and privacy.
+Dischord is a fantastic app for both gamers and non-gamers alike.
+Their call features are fantastic, and voice and video calls are seamless.
+Dischord is vulnerable to server-side shutdowns, so be cautious.
+It isn't encrypted from beginning to conclusion.
+They also save the messages as plain text.
+However, the abundance of features more than compensate for the lack of security and privacy.
 You need an account to sign up to dischord.

 ### Matrix (Element)

 This is a secure messaging platform.
 Its security by obscurity.
 There is no single server in matrix.
 You can set up your own server for you and your friends.
 So the metadata issue is resolved by the fact that you are the owner of your own server and your own account.
 But you can join other servers as well.
-This js a pro and a con.
+This is a pro and a con.
 The pro is that if a server is down, you and your friends can join another server and chat there.
 End to end encryption depends on the client.
 Element supports end to end encryption.
 The good thing about matrix is there is more than a single client for accessing matrix on multiple operating systems.
 The con is that it is hard to set up a matrix account.
 You have to find the server you want snd join that server.
 There is a main server for matrix which is highly not reccomneded.
-It is slow and Janky as heck due to having too many people.
+Due of the large number of people, it is extremely slow and jerky.
 Matrix requires no phone number or account to sign up.

 ### XMPP (Converaations)

 This is similar to matrix.
-You can set up your own server and your own conversations with your account and your friends.
-Or pick a free or premium server option on this platform.
-XMPP is cross platform and has multiple clients.
-Conversation is one of the best on android.
-Check your server whether it supports end to end encrypted.
-So that you can use that.
+You can create your own server and have private talks with your friends and account.
+Alternatively, on this platform, you can choose between a free and a paid server.
+XMPP is a cross-platform protocol with a large number of clients.
+On Android, one of the best apps is Conversation.
+Check to see if your server supports end-to-end encryption.
+So that you can put it to good use.

 ## My pick of foss apps and its use cases